tnebooks/12th-biology/content.en/zoology/evolution/_index.md

 According to the **theory of biogenesis** life arose from pre-existing life.
 The term biogenesis also refers to the biochemical process of production of living organisms This term was coined by Henry Bastian.

 According to the **theory of chemical evolution** primitive organisms in the primordial environment of the earth evolved spontaneously from inorganic substances and

+93 Evolution

 physical forces such, as lightning, UV radiations, volcanic activities, etc.,., Oparin (1924) suggested that the organic compounds could have undergone a series of reactions leading to more complex molecules.
 He proposed that the molecules formed colloidal aggregates or ‘coacervates’ in an aqueous environment.
 The coacervates were able to absorb and assimilate organic compounds from the environment.
 Haldane (1929) proposed that the primordial sea served as a vast chemical laboratory powered by solar energy.
 The atmosphere was oxygen free and the combination of CO2, NH3 and UV radiations gave rise to organic compounds.
 The sea became a ‘hot’ dilute soup containing large populations of organic monomers and polymers.
 They envisaged that groups of monomers and polymers acquired lipid membranes and further developed into the first living cell.
 Haldane coined the term prebiotic soup and this became the powerful symbol of the Oparin-Haldane view on the origin of life (1924-1929).